jmuraski/blog_posts/docker/docker.md

 ```

 ### Create Container
-As of Docker 1.3 you can create the container without running it.
+As of Docker 1.3 you can use [docker create](https://docs.docker.com/reference/commandline/cli/#create) to create the container without running it.
 Before this you would have to run the container one way the first time and then use docker start on subsequent starts.
 Now you can use docker create then just start the container every time.
 ```
 #!/bin/sh

 docker create -d -p 49155:5432 -P --name dockerServerDb db_server/postgresql
 ```

 ### Start Docker
 ```